lupyuen/lupyuen.github.io/src/visual.md

 # Appendix: Encode Sensor Data

 The __Compose Message Block__ composes a [__CBOR Message__](https://lupyuen.github.io/articles/cbor2) with the specified Keys (Field Names) and Values (Sensor Data).

+(Think of CBOR as a compact, binary form of JSON)

 CBOR Messages usually require __fewer bytes than JSON__ to represent the same data.
 They work better with Low-Bandwidth Networks.
 (Like LoRaWAN)